rlangoy/RCPico/README.md

 # Software
 The software is developed using Micropython
 ## Instalation
+Install Micropython an copy allt the files to the device..

+## Connetion to the car
 Scan the QRcode to connect to the car's wifi-network

 <img src="images/qr_connect_wifi.png" width="200">